What is Lent?

 Why is Lent approximately forty days long?

 In the Bible, forty days is a traditional number of discipline, devotion, and preparation.
 Moses stayed on the mountain of God forty days (Ex.
 24:18, 34:28).
 The Israelites’ spies were in the land of Canaan forty days (Num.
 13:25).
 Elijah traveled forty days before he reached the cave where he had his vision (1 Kings 19:8).
 Nineveh was given forty days to repent (Jon.
 3:4).
 And, most significantly for our Lenten observance, Jesus spent forty days in wilderness praying and fasting prior to undertaking his ministry (Matt.
 4:2).
 Thus, it is fitting for Christians to imitate him with a forty-day period of prayer and fasting to prepare to celebrate the climax of Christ’s ministry, Good Friday (the day of the crucifixion) and Easter Sunday (the day of the Resurrection).

 The Catechism of the Catholic Church states, “‘For we have not a high priest who is unable to sympathize with our weaknesses, but one who in every respect has been tested as we are, yet without sinning’ [Heb.
 4:15].
 By the solemn forty days of Lent the Church unites herself each year to the mystery of Jesus in the desert” (CCC 540).

 What are fast and abstinence?

-Under current canon law in the Western rite of the Church, a day of fast is one on which Catholics who are eighteen to sixty years old are required to keep a limited fast.
-In this country you may eat a single, normal meal and have two snacks so long as these snacks do not add up to a second meal.
+Under current canon law in the Western rite of the Church, a day of fast is one on which Catholics who are eighteen to fifty-eight years old are required to keep a limited fast.
+In this country you may eat a single, normal meal and have two snacks.
 Children are not required to fast, but their parents must ensure they are properly educated in the spiritual practice of fasting.